Kadija Sesay: Biography

 Born in London of Sierra Leonean heritage, Sesay is a graduate of Birmingham University, in England, where she majored in West African studies.
-She then became a freelance journalist, and from the mid-1990s until 1998 she worked as a black literature development co-ordinator for the Centreprise Literature Development Project, where she set up the newspaper Calabash.
+She then became a freelance journalist, and from the mid-1990s until 1998 she worked as a black literature development co-ordinator for the Centerprise Literature Development Project, where she set up the newspaper Calabash.
 In 2001, she founded Sable LitMag.

 Sesay has edited or co-edited several books, including Burning Words, Flaming Images: Poems and Short Stories by Writers of African Descent (1996), IC3: The Penguin Book of New Black Writing in Britain (with Courttia Newland, 2000), Dance the Guns to Silence: 100 Poems for Ken Saro-Wiwa (Flipped Eye Publishing, 2005), and (as Kadija George) Six Plays by Black and Asian Women Writers (Aurora Metro Books, 2005), Write Black, Write British: From Post Colonial to Black British Literature (Hansib Publications, 2005).

 In 2007, she created the first SABLE Literary Festival in The Gambia, where she now programmes the Mboka literary festival and bookfair, which she co-founded in 2016.

 She is co-director of Peepal Tree Press's writer development programme, Inscribe, alongside fellow poet Dorothea Smartt.

 Sesay's first full collection of poems, entitled Irki, was published in 2013.
 Her poetry, short stories and essays have appeared in a range of publications, including the 2019 anthology New Daughters of Africa, edited by Margaret Busby.

 Sesay was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to publishing.
 In 2021, she was elected an honorary Fellow of the Royal Society of Literature.

 In 2021, with Joan Anim-Addo and Deirdre Osborne she curated This is The Canon: Decolonize Your Bookshelf in 50 Books – in the words of Nikesh Shukla "a vital and timely introduction to some of the best books I've ever read" – which is described as "[s]ubverting the reading lists that have long defined Western cultural life", highlighting alternatives by people of African or Asian descent and indigenous peoples.

+She co-edited (with Cheryl Robson) the 2024 anthology Encounters with James Baldwin: Celebrating 100 Years.

+Her PhD thesis on "Black Publishers and Pan-Africanism" is scheduled for publication by Africa World Press.

+She is founder of the International Black Speculative Writing Festival.